 Just as any type of trading, it is only going to be as profitable as the trading education you receive on the subject.
 To a degree, swing trading is going to more profitable than day trading.
 Purely, from the fact of the consistency of swing trading compared to day trading and scalping the markets.

 To a degree, using a swing trading strategy to trade with, will generate you more long term profits.
 Making this type of trading more desirable to traders who perhaps have a full time job.

 Another large factor with, is swing trading profitable will be the risk management used with your trading.
 To make sure you fully understand the use of controlled risk in your trading.
-You should check out this trading article all about using correct risk management, plus a free risk calculator to use in your trading.
+You should check out this trading article I wrote all about using correct risk management, plus a free risk calculator to use in your trading.